15 November, 2024

 Selection on recent variants

-Currently, the major group of SARS-CoV-2 lineages circulating are XBB.* variants, including HV.1*, as well as BA.2* variants, particularly JN.1 and other BA.2.86 descendants.
-Thus, at the broad scale, we are currently track the frequencies of HV.1*, Non-HV.1* XBB descendants (XBB.Other), JN.1* and Non-JN.1* BA.2 descendants.
+Currently, the major group of SARS-CoV-2 lineages circulating are BA.2.86* variants, particularly JN.1 and its descendants.
+Thus, at the broad scale, we are currently track the frequencies of JN.1* descendants other than KP.3*, KP.3* descendants, XBB descendants and other BA.2 lineages (mainly BA.2.86 lineages not in JN.1*).

 Left plot: y-axis is the proportion of these sub-lineages over time.
-Right plot: y-axis describes the logit function, log(freq(XBB.Other, JN.1, BA.2.Other)/freq(HV.1)), which gives a straight line whose slope is the selection coefficient if selection is constant over time (see methods).
+Right plot: y-axis describes the logit function, log(freq(XEC, MC, Others)/freq(KP.3*)), which gives a straight line whose slope is the selection coefficient if selection is constant over time (see methods).

 Caveat: These selection analyses must be interpreted with caution due to the potential for non-representative sampling, lags in reporting, and spatial heterogeneity in prevalence of different sublineages across Canada.
 Provinces that do not have at least 20 sequences of a lineage during this time frame are not displayed.